19 Jul 2017 – 31 Aug 2017,

-Creative Connections: Nottingham has enabled students from Farnborough Academy in Clifton, Nottingham to work with artist and photographer, Katherine Green, to create new responses to the National Portrait Gallery’s Collection and explore people and perceptions of identity, pride and place.
-The project aims to inspire young people, broaden and raise their aspirations, promote pride in their local neighbourhood and support the development of creative skills.
+Creative Connections: Nottingham is a National Portrait Gallery commission in partnership with Nottingham Contemporary and the Farnborough Academy in Clifton, Nottingham.
+It’s a project that has enabled students from the school to work with artist and photographer, Katherine Green, to create new responses to the National Portrait Gallery’s Collection and explore people and perceptions of identity, pride and place.
+The project has aimed to inspire young people, broaden and raise their aspirations, promote pride in their local neighbourhood and support the development of creative skills.

 See the journey on the Creative Connections Nottingham blog.

 The 1947 Planning Act gave planning decisions to local authorities with the aim that “all the land of the country is used in the best interests of the whole people” and to create housing that everyone could afford.
 Nottingham City Council’s plan for Clifton Estate was progressive and ambitious.
 6,828 houses for 30,000 residents were built between 1951 and 1958 – making it one of the biggest housing estates in Europe.
 It was designed with wide streets, spacious houses, large gardens, trees and woodlands.

 Early residents moved to the area long before there were roads.
 With limited facilities, poor transport links and no bridge across the River Trent until 1958, there was a initially sense of isolation.
 People began to campaign for local services and to set up their own social, sports and health groups.
 These same clubs still form an important focal point for the community.

 In 1951, the community acquired a large wooden hut for church services, film shows, youth clubs and Sunday schools.
 In 1952, the community came together again to self-build St Francis Church, now sadly derelict.